2011 Philadelphia mayoral election: Results

+Republican primary

 The Republican primary election saw two candidate vying for office.
-Real estate agent John Featherman filed in June 2010 to become eligible for the election so that he could fight against increasing taxes and to create a more "business-friendly climate" in the city.
+Real estate agent John Featherman (not to be confused with John Fetterman) filed in June 2010 to become eligible for the election so that he could fight against increasing taxes and to create a more "business-friendly climate" in the city.
 In March 2011, former Democrat Karen Brown announced her bid to run as a Republican in the upcoming mayoral election.
 Though she had numerous ties to the city Democratic party, she won the backing of the city Republican party at an event in late March.

-Primary elections were held on May 17, 2011.